LibbyWin/student/README.md

  designed for library computers at a campus/university.
 This was taken into consideration while editing the site, and I chose to addapt the site to fit within smaller screens such as tablets.
 These are commonly used at universities and are handed out during classes occationally.

+8. There is an error occuring which I was unable to correct due to time restrictions.
+This error occures when adding a new recipe to the site.
+All information is correctly added apart from the Category section.

 ## Code Validation
 - Throughout this project I ensured that I was making use of W3C validator for both CSS and HTML.
 This allowed for me to check my code writing and